Expanded museum gives boost to Tel Aviv art scene

 Many of the newly displayed pieces include elements of Israeli society, from military conscription to the agricultural communes known as kibbutzim.

-And alongside the locals, works by renown German artist Anselm Kieffer, which were inspired by Jewish faith and mysticism, make up a special exhibit for the new wing's opening.
+And alongside the locals, works by renowned German artist Anselm Kieffer, which were inspired by Jewish faith and mysticism, make up a special exhibit for the new wing's opening.

 But perhaps as much a pull as the artwork is the building itself.

-Israeli video artist Shah Marcus said the museum's addition brings tremendous exposure for him and his peers.
+Israeli video artist Shahar Marcus said the museum's addition brings tremendous exposure for him and his peers.

 A four-and-a-half minute video of him driving through his hometown of Petal Tikva, waving like a celebrity from a convertible to indifferent pedestrians, is on display in the new wing.